Regarded as an obscure feature by some, the

 If I were to summarize it, it would be just two words: resource management.

 When building any applications, it's common for us to use resources like file operations and database connections.
 Here's a key takeaway, these resources are limited.

 Oftentimes, we would need to "release" these resources after using them.
 As an example, whenever we open a file from our filesystem, we need to explicitly close the file when we are done using it.

-Don't leave of leaving files or resources open
+Don't leave files or resources open